TheArturthur/CoppermindScraper/Cosmere/Hallandren.md

 Most of the Idrians living in Hallandren follow Austrism.
 This is a monotheistic religion centred around the worship of Austre and the Five Visions.
 Austrism was practised in Hallandren before the Manywar.
 Idrians who convert to the Iridescent Tones are called ‘scrapes’ by other Idrians.
 The term is an epithet that refers to a scratch on a person’s arm revealing the colorful blood underneath.

 ### The Pahn Kahl Faith
 Most [[Pahn Kahl\|Pahn Kahl]] living in Hallandren follow their own religion.
 This religion is a kind of nature worship where the storms of the [[Bright Sea\|Bright Sea]] are revered as manifestations of the unity of their five gods.
-Their religion also focuses more on the Voice that sends back the Returned, Many people in Hallandren are unaware of the Pahn Kahl religion, instead assuming them to worship the Returned as well.
+Their religion also focuses more on the Voice that sends back the Returned.
+Many people in Hallandren are unaware of the Pahn Kahl religion, instead assuming them to worship the Returned as well.

 ## Economics